SendiAp/catbox-uploader-bot/README.md

 <h1 align= left>Catbox Uploader</h1>

-> Telegram bot that can upload videos, images and animations to the telegra.ph
+> Telegram bot that can upload videos, images and animations to the catbox
 ----